ox7f/ox7f.github.io/_posts/2021-04-25-blitzProp.md

 module.exports = router;
 ```

 After reviewing the `package.json` file we can see that "flat" “5.0.0” is installed, which suffers from a Prototype Pollution vulnerability via Abstract Syntax Tree.
 [Here](https://github.com/hughsk/flat/issues/105) you can find the PoC.
+To exploit this, we first need to trigger the “unflatten” function with our payload and then the “pug.compile” function so that the server runs our payload.

 ## Exploitation
 To exploit this vulnerability and read the flag, we simply open the web console and send the payload below to "/api/submit":